All Episodes

 Now, this is after the FBI got access to the 30,000 emails that she deleted that were supposed to be about yoga, a wedding, a funeral, and conversations with her husband who doesn't use email.

-Um so it's it will be interesting to find out what they what they found, but I don't think they'd be interviewing at the end of the process all these high level people, if in fact their investigation uh found nothing to warrant such discussions.
+But I don't think they'd be interviewing at the end of the process all of these high-level people if, in fact, their investigation found nothing to warrant such discussions.

 I think they're being thorough, and I think they should be thorough.